- 1 Weft Way Defects

 - Highly twisted weft.

 - Low weft tension.

 - Shuttle rebounding either due to harsh picking or poor checking.

 - Condition the weft prior to weaving by steam conditioning, CMC conditioning or gumming.

 - Provide suitable drag in the shuttle.

-- Ensure smooth picking and adequate checking of shuttle in the boxes.
+- Ensure smooth picking and adequate checking of the shuttle in the boxes.

-- Check the setting of centre weft fork.
+- Check the setting of center weft fork.

 A thick or thin place is produced in the fabric due to variation in pick density while starting the loom.